mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.SelectionColor" .color} *SelectionColor*
 : The color of the item when it is selected.

-{:id="ListView.SelectionDetailText" .text .bo} *SelectionDetailText* : SelectionDetailText property setter method
+{:id="ListView.SelectionDetailText" .text .ro .bo} *SelectionDetailText* : Returns the Secondary or Detail text in the ListView at the position set by SelectionIndex

 {:id="ListView.SelectionIndex" .number .bo} *SelectionIndex* : The index of the currently selected item, starting at `1`.
 If no item is selected, the value